ybgskr12/Reforestation/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## Why do cows wear bells?
+Because their horns don't work.